Lords of the Fallen Best Class: Stats, Comparison & Tips

 Exiled-Stalker-Class

 Exlied Stalker is a class for players who are looking to play a little bit faster than other classes.
 The class is arguably one of the best-looking or probably the best-looking in-game.
 I really liked the looks of it, but it falls behind the stats tremendously.
-The main focus of Exiled Stalker is on Agility, so you are really lacking Strength, meaning the damage would be less.
+The main focus of Exiled Stalker is on Agility, so if you are going for an agility build, it is the best class for that.

-If you are looking for a somewhat challenging run from the start, then I would recommend you choose it.
-The play style of Exiled Stalker is really cool, as it is the thing I like the most.
-That being said, the low damage is a problem, but that can be solved but allocating more points in Strength at the start.
+The low damage is a problem, but that can be solved by allocating more points in Strength at the start.
 Make sure to allocate some points in Vitality, too, for some extra health.
-However, the damage would still not be sufficient enough for the first boss.

 4- Mournstead Infantry